bmatsuo/lark/README.md

 end

--- regular expressions can match sets of task names.
--- captures can extract information from the name. build_object = lark.newpattern[[%.o$]] .. function(ctx)
+-- regular expressions can match sets of task names. build_object = lark.newpattern[[%.o$]] .. function(ctx)
     -- get the object name, construct the source path, and compile the object. local o = lark.newtask.get_name(ctx)